-- understand how they have developed with respect to the four seminary program outcomes as a result of the learning experiences during their seminary program (2022-23 Academic Calendar, page 32). - have identified artifacts that have contributed to their development during their seminary education. - have identified a historical or contemporary figure who serves as mentor and reflected theologically on the lessons learned from this figure to set future ministry directions.
+- understand how they have developed with respect to the four seminary program outcomes as a result of the learning experiences during their seminary program. - have identified artifacts that have contributed to their development during their seminary education. - have identified a historical or contemporary figure who serves as mentor and reflected theologically on the lessons learned from this figure to set future ministry directions.